 The proven benefits of an employee app will solve many of the internal communication problems faced by the construction industry:

 Because it can be installed on the smartphones of your employees, the #1 advantage of using a mobile app as a tool for internal communication is its ability to reach everyone.
-Experience with more than 175 customers worldwide has revealed user rates for non-desk employees of at least 80 percent.
+Experience with hundreds of customers worldwide has revealed user rates for non-desk employees of at least 80 percent.

 With the app, content can be tailored to local channels, creating higher relevance for targeted readers.
 The app also has an international advantage, as content can be made available in a number of different languages.

 2. Shares, Likes, and Surveys

 In order to encourage two-way communication among all employees, a mobile app works in much the same way as today’s popular social networks, allowing for comments, likes, and shares—actions that are familiar in the everyday lives of just about everyone, especially a younger workforce.

 Informative internal surveys can be easily conducted, and feedback on the app can be gathered through powerful yet easily accessible analytics.

 A mobile app for employees will greatly increase the effectiveness of transmitted messages.
 Training and safety videos can be uploaded in minutes, and read receipt confirmations can be utilized in order to ensure that all employees have been alerted to important information.
 Such immediacy will greatly help in case of emergencies, as well as in your daily communications.